 Joint pain is an extremely common symptom in the United States.
 According to the U.S. National Health Interview Survey, roughly 46% of disabled adults cited severe joint pain as a leading cause; that number rises to 52% of adults who are unable to work because of their symptoms.

 Chicago and its suburbs, like any other major metropolitan area, has its fair share of adults suffering from joint pain due either to accident, injury, or disease.
 The variable weather and stresses of city living can sometimes make joint pain worse.

-For this reason, La Clínica looks to hire the best doctors and joint pain specialists in Chicago for managing joint pain (and its underlying causes).
+For this reason, La Clínica looks to hire the best doctors and joint pain physical therapist in Chicago for managing joint pain (and its underlying causes).